Skip to content

 3. Keep auditability in sidecar storage, but keep routine scheduler chatter out of interactive transcripts.

-Longer-term architecture direction (upstream): - A first-class context-provider slot would complement this sidecar model by letting operators control prompt payload directly, while retaining full transcript persistence for audit/replay.
+Longer-term architecture direction: - A first-class context-provider slot would complement this sidecar model by letting operators control prompt payload directly, while retaining full transcript persistence for audit and replay.

 One-screen architecture diagram